-- In order for me to receive Peritoneal dialysis I had a small catheter placed through my stomach and into my peritoneum cavity.
+- In order for me to receive Peritoneal dialysis, I had a small catheter placed through my stomach and into my peritoneum cavity.
 This catheter was placed next to my belly button (I have had this removed for over a year now and I still have a small hole where it used to sit, it looks like a second tiny belly button as it sealed up on the inside like a belly button).
-I was then trained up as to how use a Peritoneal dialysis and started using it every night at my house.
+I was then trained up as to how to use a Peritoneal dialysis and started using it every night at my house.
 By this stage I was almost 21, I had now bought my own house and was working full time.
-I found that although Peritoneal dialysis cut into my night life I enjoyed the freedom of not needing to visit the hospital 3 times a week.
+I found that although Peritoneal dialysis cut into my nightlife I enjoyed the freedom of not needing to visit the hospital 3 times a week.

-- After just over a year of Peritoneal dialysis I developed appendicitis which meant the catheter had to be removed so I once again needed a Hemodialysis.
+- After just over a year of Peritoneal dialysis, I developed appendicitis which meant the catheter had to be removed so I once again needed a Hemodialysis.
 This time I was given a VasCath which is similar to a Permacath with the exception that just above the exit site for the line there is a small fibrous material placed under the skin which helps secure the catheter as the skin grown into it.
 A VasCath is a more permanent solution than a Permacath as the doctors where unsure how long I would need dialysis.
-When it came to have the VasCath placed in my chest I was a bit apprehensive and was extremely relieved to learn that the doctors where able to give me some medication to relax me and slightly knock me out which meant that as soon as the procedure began I thankfully feel asleep.
+When it came to having the VasCath placed in my chest I was a bit apprehensive and was extremely relieved to learn that the doctors were able to give me some medication to relax me and slightly knock me out which meant that as soon as the procedure began I thankfully fell asleep.

 - I again continued with Hemodialysis for around 6 months, during this time I gradually began getting sicker and sicker, I also had to move back home as my family did not want me living so far away from the hospital and I was also unable to drive at this point.
-Occasionally I would stay at my boyfriends house and he would drive me to the hospital and stay with me for the 4 hours whilst I had dialysis in the evening.
+Occasionally I would stay at my boyfriends’ house and he would drive me to the hospital and stay with me for the 4 hours whilst I had dialysis in the evening.
 I found that whilst I was on the dialysis machine I would feel better but as soon as I got off I would lose all energy and be in large amounts of pain.
 It got to the point where I would go straight home hop in bed and stay there till my next appointment.
 At this time my Creatinine level was 1800 μmol/L, a normal healthy Creatinine is around 45-90 μmol/L.

 - The process to help remove the antibodies meant I had to kill off my whole immune system and the receive donor plasma.
-We found out that this process had work only 3 days before I received the kidney transplant from my father.
+We found out that this process had worked only 3 days before I received the kidney transplant from my father.
 I remember trying to sit up in recovery after receiving my new transplant because I finally felt so good I just wanted to get out of bed.

-- I was walking around after 3 days and discharged after 8 days in hospital.
+- I was walking around after 3 days and discharged after 8 days in the hospital.
 My Creatinine is now a respectable and healthy 70 μmol/L. I moved back home after a month and also went back to work.
 I have had my fair share of health ups and downs but that’s it now!
-I am healthy, happy and looking forward to having a amazing rest of my life.
+I am healthy, happy and looking forward to having an amazing rest of my life.